5 Places Where Smart Shoppers Buy The Best Cars

 When you're looking to buy a new car, you don't have many options outside of a dealership.
 Dealers work directly with car manufacturers and will have all the latest models.
 For someone looking to buy a spanking new car, this is definitely the best place to buy.

-For those seeking a used car, dealerships include a number of certified and non-certified pre-owned vehicles on their lots.
+For those seeking a used car, dealerships include a number of certified and non-certified pre-owned vehicles on their lots and can be the best place to start when buying a used car.
 These cars are typically obtained through trade-ins, and are often high-quality.
 They will send the lesser-quality vehicles to used-car lots at dealer auctions.

 Certified pre-owned cars are those that are of the same make that the dealership specializes in.
 Mechanics who specialize in that sort of car and who use factory parts will have inspected and reconditioned these cars.
 USAA warns, though that this expertise and level of service is not without drawbacks, "While these services offer you more peace of mind, they also increase the price."